Creamy Cauliflower Soup

 - 2 tablespoons olive oil

-- 1 medium onion thinly sliced
+- 1 medium onion peeled and diced

 - 2 cloves garlic finely chopped

-- 1 head of cauliflower (approx. 2.2 lb./1 Kg) stalk trimmed and cut into small florets
+- 1 head of cauliflower (approx. 2.2 lb / 1 kg) stalk trimmed and cut into small florets

 - 2 sprigs fresh thyme